abjelcic/DIRHBspeedup/README.md

 To reproduce the results of the original code, it took approximately 16.5 minutes.
 For comparison, the original code took 35 hours.
 To depict the level of agreement: the original code gave -1807.095103 MeV for total energy, while the modified code gave -1807.095040 MeV.
-One usually obtains the agreement within 7-8 most significant digits in total energy, which is for all practical purposes identical.
+One usually obtains the agreement within 7-8 most significant digits in total energy, which is for all practical purposes identical when calculating potential energy surfaces (PES).